-Brunswick Stew From a Georgia Cook
+Brunswick Stew Recipe From a Georgia Cook

-How To Make Brunswick Stew
+How to Make Brunswick Stew

 I use several different versions of this recipe, but I’d have to say that the one I include in this article is my all-time favorite.
 We eat this every week without getting tired of it.
 According to my taste buds, it has just the right amount of sweetness, heat, spiciness, and savory flavors.
 It’s got lots of meat in it, too, so you can easily make a meal of it.